Traumatic Grief: Research and Clinical Interventions

 Jane Tillman, PhD

-Evelyn Stefansson Nef Director of the Erikson Institute for Education and Research, Austen Riggs Center; Clinical psychologist, Child Study Center, Yale School of Medicine
+Evelyn Stefansson Nef Director of the Erikson Institute for Education and Research, Austen Riggs Center; Clinical psychologist and psychoanalyst at the Austen Riggs Center

 One price for all professions (taxes not included)